 Some phobias may have consequences that affect job performance or social functioning.
-Some anti-anxiety medications used to treat phobias, such as benzodiazepines, may cause physical dependence.
+Some anti-anxiety medications used to treat phobias may cause physical dependence.

 Call for an appointment with your health care provider or a mental health professional if a simple phobia is interfering with life activities.